wildonion/rediscord/README.md

 Make sure that

-- you've setup the token inside `.env` file already by building a new application for the this bot inside the discord developer panel.
+- you've setup the token inside `.env` file already by building a new application and inivitation link for the this bot inside the discord developer panel.

 - this bot and redis are in a same docker network.